How I got Here

 For the next six months I read every culinary school textbook, cooked and baked up a storm, researched the bakery business and came up with a business plan.
 In the summer of 2003, shortly before Gianni’s first birthday I opened The Sturbridge Bread Company in nearby Sturbridge Massachusetts.

 PUTTING IT ALL TOGETHER

 While Sweet was a hit with everyone from local college students to foodies, I continued to set my heights higher (hello type A personality).
-I earned numerous accolades including recognitions from Tripping.com, Yankee Magazine, Worcester Magazine, and Phantom Gourmet.
+I earned numerous awards and accolades including recognitions from Tripping.com, Yankee Magazine, Worcester Magazine, and Phantom Gourmet.
 However, I wanted to test my skills further (I might be a little competitive).
-I was cast and competed on several Food Network shows including Chopped, Cupcake Wars, Beat Bobby Flay, Re-Wrapped and Sweet Genius (which I managed to win twice).
+I was cast and competed on several Food Network shows including Chopped, Cupcake Wars, Beat Bobby Flay, Re-Wrapped, and Sweet Genius (which I managed to win twice).